paocarvajal1912/Crypto_Clustering/README.md

 ### Overview of the Analysis

 The raw data we used are returns from different periods and differenct crypto-currencies, as can be spot in the figure below.
-This returns are standarized before starting the analysis.
+These returns are standarized before starting the analysis.

 <img src="Images/01_OriginalCryptoReturns.png" alt="Logo" width="1200" height="800">